MicrosoftDocs/dynamics365smb-docs-pr.is-is/financials/madeira-business-functionality.md

 ---
-title: "Viðskiptavirkni studd af Dynamics 365 Business, edition | Microsoft Docs"
+title: "Viðskiptavirkni studd af Finance and Operations, Business Edition | Microsoft Docs"
 Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter: